- Connect your first and third-party data sources to Optimizely

 There are two ways to connect your data source to the DCP Service.
 The REST API lets you stream the data, one visitor at at time.
 You can also upload data in bulk as a CSV.
 Every datasource is provisioned an Amazon S3 bucket.
 When you drop CSVs here, we will automatically begin uploading them into our system.

-If you’re uploading a CSV, make sure it’s formatted as follows:
+If you’re still having trouble, make sure your CSV file is formatted as follows:

 - Each column in the header row must be a registered attribute name.
 A CSV may contain a subset of the registered attributes